Museum of Science & Industry (Tampa)

 Science museum in Tampa, Florida, U.S.

-The Museum of Science & Industry (MOSI) is a non-profit science museum located in Tampa, Florida.
+The Museum of Science & Innovation (MOSI) is a non-profit science museum located in Tampa, Florida's Uptown Innovation District, connected via pedestrian bridge to the neighboring University of South Florida.

+Refitted with new digital projection technology, the museum's former IMAX Dome Theatre reopened in 2025 as the Saunders Planetarium & Digital Dome Theatre, the second-largest planetarium in the United States.
+The museum adopted its current name, an evolution of its longstanding name Museum of Science & Industry, in January 2026.

+Permanent hands-on exhibits, a simulated lunar colony, and an area dedicated to temporary traveling exhibits occupy the museum's indoor spaces.
+Outdoor areas include a butterfly garden, science-themed miniature golf course, and children's playground.

-MOSI's funding is provided from private donations, corporate sponsors, and support from Hillsborough County and the City of Tampa.
+MOSI's funding is provided from private donations, corporate sponsors, ticket and membership sales, and support from Hillsborough County and the City of Tampa.

 History

 MOSI began in 1962 when Hillsborough County first approved funding for a youth museum in Sulphur Springs.
 Named the Museum of Science and Natural History, it provided natural science exhibits and education programs to children and adults.
 The name of the museum was changed to the Hillsborough County Museum in 1967.
 In 1976, the Hillsborough County Museum's advisory committee and staff started construction on a new museum in North Tampa that was to become the Museum of Science & Industry.
 The museum was completed in 1980 and permanently opened to the public on January 23, 1982.

 In 1995 the construction of the 190,000 square foot science center with Florida's only IMAX Dome Theatre, extensive permanent and temporary exhibition galleries, a planetarium and a public library was completed.
 Further renovations were done in 1996, 2001, and 2005.
 MOSI was the largest science center in the southeast and the 5th largest in the U.S.

-On August 13, 2017, MOSI closed 85% of their building and their IMAX theater to save money.
+On August 13, 2017, MOSI closed 85% of its facility and its IMAX theater to save money.
 Many exhibits were removed and the remaining exhibits were relocated to the previous "Kids in Charge" section of the museum.

-In 2022 it was announced that there were talks about building a new facility in downtown Tampa, but those plans were scrapped due to financial concerns.
-Instead, MOSI will focus on expanding its current location in North Tampa and adding new exhibits and programs.
+In 2022, after talks of building a new facility in downtown Tampa, the plans were scrapped due to financial concerns.
+Instead, MOSI focused on expanding its current location in North Tampa and adding new exhibits and programs.
+New permanent exhibits that opened in the following years included Flight Club Drone Zone, Be the Astronaut, LIVECycles Butterfly Garden, Dinovations Dig, and SciLinx Mini-Golf.

+Through a "multimillion dollar" upgrade, the closed IMAX Dome Theatre received a new interior screen and digital projection system, replacing the previous film technology, along with star projection software, and re-opened in 2025 as the Saunders Planetarium & Digital Dome Theatre.
+Adopting a name that "reflects the recent history here at MOSI and the future, the path forward," in the words of MOSI President and CEO John Graydon Smith, MOSI changed its name to the Museum of Science & Innovation on January 27, 2026.